OxygenFramework/Oxygen.jl/docs/src/tutorial/bigger_applications.md

     end
 end

-# middleware1 is defined at the router level
+# middleware1 is added at the router level
 greet = router("/greet", middleware=[middleware1])

-# middleware1 is defined at the route level
+# middleware2 is added at the route level
 @get greet("/hello", middleware=[middleware2]) function()
     println("hello")
 end